World shares mixed ahead of Fed policy statement - NewsBreak

 Businesses have been dealing with supply chain problems and higher costs for months and are passing those costs to consumers, who have so far been absorbing higher prices on everything from groceries to clothing and other consumer products.
 On Friday, the Labor Department reported that consumer prices surged 6.8% for the 12 months ending in November, the biggest increase in 39 years.

-The discouraging reports on inflation preceded the Federal Reserve meeting which started Tuesday.
+The discouraging reports on inflation preceded the Federal Reserve which started Tuesday.

 The Fed is expected to more quickly trim its bond purchases, which have helped keep interest rates low and support the stock market and broader economy.
 Beyond that, investors are watching the central bank for any statements on how soon it might raise interest rates in 2022.